pax/emojibro/readme.md

 - ~~when searching reser select to 'all'~~
 - make bookmarks interactive
 - size in history based on usage
-- dispay last copied charcter on load
+- dispaly last copied charcter on load
 - display random character on load
 - delete favorites: all / element
 - PWA – figure out service workers